asiermarques/gatsby-starter-conferencer/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+    Use the Gatsby CLI to create a new site, specifying the conferencer starter.

     ```sh
     # create a new Gatsby conference site using the conferencer starter